 This tool takes the hassle out of locating and calculating data needed to help determine eligibility for certain federal grants based on economic distress.
-Applications for EDA and FHA grants are among the most obvious opportunities.
-With this tool, you can determine under which regional grouping of counties (or census tracts) you might qualify.

 Choose Which Tool.
 If you want to determine eligibility for a county, region or your own region by combining multiple counties, use the county-based tool.
 However, if you want to combine census tracts to form a sub-county or cross-county region, switch to the tract-based tool.

 Choose Geography.
 Here, you can choose to select the specific geographies using either a dropdown menu, the map or both.
 The dropdowns provide an alphabetical listing of the specific states, counties, etc. that you want to view.
 Note that if you select Districts or Metros at this point, you will also need to select the specific metro or district type (metro, micro, combined or economic development district).

 Using the Map: The map is initially in NAVIGATE mode, which allows you to zoom in or out or move the map (by clicking on it and moving it) to the general area where you want to select geographies.
 Once you have the map in the area of the country you want, click on the toggle bar underneath the map to SELECT mode.
 Once you click that, you can click on parts of the map you want to include.
 Those geographic selections will appear in the box.
 To return to the Navigation View, just click on the toggle bar again.

 Select Year.
 You can select any year—the default will yield the most current year and month for which the unemployment rate data are available (these are updated monthly for all counties and states).
 If you leave the month/year at the default setting, you will get the most current data available at this time.
 However, if you need a specific month, that option is available as well.